How not to get killed by a tiger?

 In case of a man eater, none of the above will work for he becomes an expert in killing humans by learning their ways fast.
 Avoid forests which report a presence of a man eater.
 And if you happen to be the first one to know be assured it is not too late.
 People will realize the truth after seeing your carcass.

+Remember tigers can appear anywhere near their habitat.
 Under any circumstances walk on an open path where you can see your surroundings well.
 Always enter the forest in the company of a guide or a friend.

 Else stay back in your hotel room and go far a safari in the park on the jeep.
 This way your safety is assured.